-Tina's professional background in acting, improv, and sketch comedy has given her a substantial foundation to create interesting and complex characters to work and play with over the years.
-She loves any opportunity to dig into her artist toolbox so she can bring authenticity to the author's story and actively engage every listener.
+Tina's professional background in acting, improv, and sketch comedy has given her a substantial foundation to create interesting and complex characters through physicality and logicality ("If this is true, what else is true?").
+She genuinely wants to bring authenticity to the world the author has created and engage the listener to feel like they are there with her.
 Tina's youthful energy and timeless soul lends itself to a range of genres from Middle Grade/YA and Cozy Mysteries to Romance and Sci-Fi/Fantasy.
-Her favorite genres to narrate and perform are Children's and YA.

 Although Tina loves yarn and fabrics, she doesn't actually know what the heck to do with them yet!
 She has daydreams of hand-making gifts for friends and family as well as fun, one-of-a-kind clothes for herself.
 Unfortunately, she is super intimidated by her sewing machine and her first (and only) crochet project was over 15 years ago when she was "wooing" her now husband, Ryan.
 She made him an orange and brown striped scarf that ended up being about 30 feet too long.
 BUT it worked!
 They've been together for 16 years and married for almost 10 of them.

 Until she can find the time and courage for those crafty ventures mentioned earlier, her other hobbies include performing sketch comedy & improv, attending trivia night, hamming it up at karaoke, and snuggling with her 3 cats: Hubble, Penelope, and Louise.

 WELL...HOW DID I GET HERE?